kaushleshchandel/boondock/README.md

 [CLICK HERE](/3d.print/README.md) for build instructions

-To build Boondock, you need ESP32 Audio kit, a speaker, Li-ion battery, a power switch, and 3d printed enclosure with some screws.
+To build Boondock, you need ESP32 Audio kit, a speaker, Li-ion battery, a power switch, and a 3d printed enclosure with some screws.

 List of purchasable components.
 Currently supported module: